High-rise Buildings

 A skilled retirement advisor builds tax-efficient, personalized retirement plans that coordinate multiple strategies based on your unique circumstances, goals, and tax situation.

-At Daner Wealth Management, our founder, Marc Daner, CFP™, ChFC®, brings decades of experience helping Alpharetta-area professionals optimize their retirement strategies.
-As a fiduciary, Marc is legally required to act in your best interest, providing objective guidance on complex tax and retirement planning decisions.
+At Daner Wealth Management, our founder, Marc Daner, CFP®, ChFC®, brings decades of experience helping Alpharetta-area professionals optimize their retirement strategies.
+As a fiduciary, Marc is obligated to act in your best interest when providing investment advice.

 Our retirement planning services include: